Spphire/Minecraft-plugin-VisibleDamaging/README.md

 # Minecraft-plugin-VisibleDamaging
-Make damage visible with armorstand
+contains a function which can summon an armorstand which can make damage visible